Altitude Sickness, Cusco, Puno – Soroche

-Altitude sickness: One of the things that happen to most people when they arrive at high places like the Peruvian Andes or around Cusco city and different walks (Treks) of adventure; one is exposed to low oxygenation when a person is getting sick of Soroche.
+Altitude sickness: One thing that happens to most people when they arrive at high places like the Peruvian Andes or around Cusco city and different walks (Treks) of adventure; one is exposed to low oxygenation when a person is getting sick of Soroche.
 Most people worldwide live near the coast or with low sea levels; Kondor Path has some recommendations for an enjoyable holiday in these beautiful places.

 Against altitude sickness:

-- Arriving by plane in the Andes: avoid any heavy meal or plentiful, avoid Pisco sour, Cusqueña beer, soft drinks, Coca-Cola, coffee, cigarettes.
+- Arriving by plane in the Andes: avoid any heavy meals or plentiful, avoid Pisco sour, Cusqueña beer, soft drinks, Coca-Cola, coffee, and cigarettes.

-- Carry Glucose Cora mina tablets that can purchase without a prescription at any pharmacy.
+- Carry Glucose Cora mini tablets that can purchase without a prescription at any pharmacy.
 Put one tablet in your mouth and feel rapid improvement.

-- It should be taken daily for 2 to 3 liters of natural water to maintain proper hydration.
+- Maintaining proper hydration should take 2 to 3 liters of natural water daily.

-- After arriving in the city of Cusco, you must rest and sleep as long as possible.
+- After arriving in Cusco, you must rest and sleep as long as possible.

 - Candies or sweets made of coca leaf are excellent.